Man on the Moon: The End of Day: Recording and production

-On the final tracklisting, the guest appearances contained Kanye West, Common, Billy Cravens, Ratatat, MGMT, and Chip the Ripper.
-Cudi commented on his Twitter about Cravens that "he world will never know…he wants to keep his identity private…", also gave news that the Clipse and Snoop Dogg records won't be on the album, but will still be made available to fans in some capacity.
+On the final tracklisting, the guest appearances contained Kanye West, Common, Billy Cravens, Ratatat, MGMT, and Chip tha Ripper.
+Cudi commented on his Twitter about Cravens that "the world will never know…he wants to keep his identity private…", also gave news that the Clipse and Snoop Dogg records won't be on the album, but will still be made available to fans in some capacity.

 Music and lyrics

 Man on the Moon: The End of Day has an outer space, futuristic aesthetic akin to 808s & Heartbreak.
 Primarily a genre-bending album, it has a spacey, atmospheric production that fuses psychedelic, indie pop, rhythm and blues, electronica, and rock styles.
 The music is typified by synthetic textures, infectious melodies, sparse arrangements, experimental structures, and lush beats.
 The album's elements contain shuddering keyboards, brooding synths, syncopated drums, sinister strings, and light pianos.

 The album received positive comparisons in production to West's 2008 album.
 Jeff Giles of Pop Dose stated "It's basically a slightly more sonically expansive cousin, only Cudi doesn't have to rely on Auto-Tune shenanigans to get his point across."
 Aaron Williams of Uproxx said that "The ideas that Kanye gave him the early space to explore on that project ultimately culminated in similar, more fully fleshed-out concepts."
 HotNewHipHop writer Luke Hinz commented "The abstract nature of his music isn't condescending or isolating; instead, it is deeply personal and genuine in its focus.
 It is the embodiment of everything that makes him so unique."
 Cudi's vocals on the album features soulful crooning, off-key singing, humming, baritone vocals, poetic cadence, and an unhurried nasal flow.

 Lyrically, Man on the Moon has dark, introspective themes of depression, anxiety, and loneliness.
 It also touches on family issues, alcoholism, sex, paranoia, and fame.
 A concept album, Man on the Moon: The End of Day is an autobiographical track series of moody dark material that is separated into five acts that all surround "Day 'n' Nite" with an arcane account.
 One reviewer summed up the story to be: "[a] lonely guy sits in his room and dreams of success.
 He uses drugs to calm his fears and fend off night terrors.
 He eventually gets recognized as the star he always knew he was, and lives the superstar life… or maybe he's still dreaming about that stage of his life, and we're just witnessing what his dreams sound like."
 According to Cudi, more lively songs had to be added so that listeners did not feel like they were listening to a "slit-your-wrists album".
 It was observed by a reviewer that on Man on the Moon: The End of Day, Cudi neither raps nor sings, instead he goes "puzzling through some third way: a sort of loose, hazily melodic talking."
 Musical collaborators included Kanye West, Ratatat and MGMT, among others, and the record is narrated by Common.